Dame Vera Lynn up for Classic Brits

 Organisers hope the legendary wartime singer will attend the event in person.

-Britain's Got Talent winner Tokio Myers also has three nominations; while film composer Hans Zimmer is listed three times in the best soundtrack list - for Blue Planet, Dunkirk and Blade Runner.
+Britain's Got Talent winner Tokio Myers has three nominations; while film composer Hans Zimmer is listed three times in the best soundtrack list - for Blue Planet, Dunkirk and Blade Runner.

 However, the German musician face strong competition from The Greatest Showman soundtrack, which is the UK's best-selling album of the year so far.